Martenfur/TabletFriend/README.md

 ## Getting started

-Grab the latest release from [this page](http://nothing), unzip it... and that's it!
+Grab the latest release from [this page](https://github.com/Martenfur/TabletFriend/releases/latest), unzip it... and that's it!
 No multistep installations, no hassle, you can start using the thing right away.

 ## Making your own toolbars

 Let's be honest - the default toolbars will probably not be enough for you.
 But that's ok.
-It's you who knows best what you need, this is why Toolbar Friend is a great toolbar constructor first and a great toolbar second.
+It's you who knows best what you need, this is why Tablet Friend is a great toolbar constructor first and a great toolbar second.

 First, right-click the tray icon and press the 'open toolbar directory' button.

 ![menu](docs/pics/menu.png)

-This will open a directory with aa bunch of `.yaml` files.
-These files are your toolbars - you can open them with any text editor you like.
+This will open a directory with a bunch of `.yaml` files.
+These are your toolbars - you can open them with any text editor you like.
 I know, I know, editing some config files directly may seem scary - luckily, Tablet Friend makes it as easy and intuitive as possible.

 Let's make a new toolbar - create a file named `my_toolbar.yaml` in the `toolbars` directory, open it and paste this inside: